nuno-carvalho/LastPortModification/README.md

 # LastPortModification
-Check when does a port switch (or other network device) change is port status
+Check when does a port switch (or other network device) change port/interface status

 Based on SNMP queries, you can check when a port in a network device, change his status.